gchaitanyabharath9/omnigcloud/docs/resiliency.md

 ## 4. Client-Side Reliability

 - **Graceful Degradation:** UI widgets (like `LiveLatencyBadge` or status dashboards) handle API failures silently or show a "partially degraded" state without crashing the page.
-- **Safe Fetch:** Critical client-side calls use a wrapper that handles timeouts and network anomalies before bubbling up to React error boundaries.
+- **Safe Fetch:** Critical client-side calls use a wrapper located in `src/lib/safe-fetch.ts` that handles timeouts and network anomalies.
+It automatically returns a `fallbackData` (null by default) if retries fail, preventing UI crashes.

 ## 5. Observability